 As previously indicated, the Company records a valuation allowance against its net deferred income tax assets in accordance with ASC 740 "Income Taxes" when in management's judgment, it is more likely than not that the deferred income tax assets will not be realized in the foreseeable future.
-For the year ended December 31, 2018, and the year ended December 31, 2017, the Company has recognized a full valuation allowance on net deferred tax assets.
+For the year ended December 31, 2019 and 2018, the Company placed a valuation allowance on net deferred tax assets.
+With the exception of a small amount of deferred California taxes, the Company continues to fully offset its deferred tax assets with a valuation allowance, despite generating income in 2018 and 2017 given the Company's significant book losses prior to 2017 and the current year book and tax loss.
+With regard to California deferred tax assets, since Qualstar files on a separate company basis, and Qualstar generated book income for 2017 and 2018, and a small loss for 2019, the Company expects to generate income in the subsequent year, therefore the Company reduced a small amount of the valuation allowance related to Qualstar's separate company net operating loss carryovers.

-The Company has net operating loss carry-forwards for federal income tax purposes of approximately \$30.4 million as of December 31, 2018 and \$31.7 million as of December 31, 2017.
-The Company has net operating loss carry-forwards for state income tax purposes of approximately \$19.7 million as of December 31, 2018 and \$20.6 million as of December 31, 2017.
-The Company had engineering and other credit carryforwards for tax purposes of \$2.7 million as of December 31, 2018 and \$2.7 million as of December 31, 2017.
+The Company had net operating loss carry-forwards for federal income tax purposes of approximately \$30.7 million as of December 31, 2019 and \$30.4 million as of December 31, 2018.
+The Company had net operating loss carry-forwards for state income tax purposes of approximately \$19.0 million as of December 31, 2019 and \$19.7 million as of December 31, 2018.
+The Company had engineering and other credit carryforwards for tax purposes of \$2.7 million as of December 31, 2019 and \$2.7 million as of December 31, 2018.

 If not utilized, the federal net operating loss will expire beginning in 2026, and other tax credit carry-forwards will expire beginning in 2024.
-If not utilized, the state net operating loss carry-forward as of December 31, 2018 will begin to expire beginning in 2019.
+If not utilized, the state net operating loss carry-forward as of December 31, 2019 will begin to expire beginning in 2020.
 The state engineering credit has no limit on the carry-forward period.

-For U.S. purposes, the Company has completed its evaluation of the net operating loss ("NOL") and credit carryforward utilization limitations under Internal Revenue Code, as amended (the "Code") Section 382/383, change of ownership rules as of December 31, 2017.
-The Company has determined that it has not had a change in ownership within the meaning of IRC 382/383.
-Management is of the opinion that its NOL and credit carryforwards should not be limited, as to the amount that could be utilized each year, based on the Code, at the date of this filing.
+For U.S. purposes, the Company has completed its evaluation, as of December 31, 2017, of the net operating loss ("NOL") and credit carryforward utilization limitations under Internal Revenue Code, as amended (the "Code") Section 382 and 383, change of ownership rules.
+Code sections 382 and 383 impose certain limitations on the use of NOL or credit carryforwards in certain situations, including when a company has a change in ownership as defined in such sections.
+As of December 31, 2017, the Company has determined that it has not had a change in ownership within the meaning of IRC Sections 382 and 383.
+Management, at the date of this filing, is of the opinion that its NOL and credit carryforwards that can be utilized each year.